 Betty Halford is an old woman passionate about her community and thinking ahead realistically to when she may need to call on care services.
 She calls herself ‘Exhibit A’ and likes checked shirts!

 Geoff Hardy is a Trustee of the Shropshire Rainbow Film Festival, an annual festival which aims to entertain, educate, challenge and change, and a Board member of FRESh – Shropshire equivalent equalities forum.

 Heather Osborne is Chief Executive of Age UK Shropshire Telford & Wrekin – a local independent charity committed to pursuing equality for older people.

 James Turner has had a career ranging from information analysis in the NHS to language teaching, and is currently working towards a move into professional web development

 Jo Jeays retired at the start of 2017 having worked in health and social care for the last 20 years latterly as an assssor of diplomas and apprenticeships.

-Sue Gorbing is a Freelance trainer and facilitator and Trustee for West Mercia Women’s Aid.
+Sue Gorbing is a Freelance consultant, trainer and facilitator and Trustee for West Mercia Women’s Aid.
 Sue is SAND Chair

-Former Action Group Members – who remain as dear and committed friends
+Former Action Group Members – who remain as dear and committed friends with ongoing investment